Phyllis Wise

-Phyllis M. Wise (Chinese name 王斐丽) is a biomedical researcher.
-Most recently, she is currently serving as the inaugural Chief Executive Officer and President of Colorado Longitudinal Study.
+Phyllis Mary Wang Wise (Chinese: 王斐丽) is a biomedical researcher.
+Most recently, she is serving as the inaugural chief executive officer and president of the Colorado Longitudinal Study.

 Family and education

 Wise is the daughter of Mamie Wang and Shih-Chun Wang.

 Wise received a bachelor's degree in biology from Swarthmore College in 1967, an M.A.
 (1969) and then a doctorate (1972) in zoology from the University of Michigan.
-She was a postdoctoral fellow there from 1972–74.
+She was a postdoctoral fellow there from 1972 to 1974.